"I feel so fortunate to be able to benefit from such an exceptional program that’s right here in Nebraska. I’m here today because of them."

 For Haines, an autologous islet transplant was her last option.
 According to Dr. Botha, "she was the perfect candidate.
 If the patient is well-selected, they can do very well with this procedure and live a long time.
 By using a patient's own islet cells, there is no risk of rejection which eliminates a lot of complications."

 On Aug.
 11, 2008, Haines successfully underwent the 12-hour surgery.
-The Nebraska Medical Center physicians continue to play an integral role in Haines' care to ensure her insulin and blood sugar levels are managed properly.
+Nebraska Medicine physicians continue to play an integral role in Haines' care to ensure her insulin and blood sugar levels are managed properly.

 Haines considers herself a beneficiary of the positive results that can occur when you let "great things happen."
 "The Transplant Center is amazing," she says.
 "I feel so fortunate to be able to benefit from such an exceptional program that's right here in Nebraska.
 I'm here today because of them."